It's Rush Limbaugh that we don't have time to get an all-in program in the EIB network.

 But if we're working together, we can make things better.

-But if we do our part, I believe that we can turn the corner.
+Right, we've got a long way to go, but if we do our part, I believe that we can turn the corner.

 This is freaking flag day.

-And he is out there once again, letting them know just how rotten this country's been.
+And he is out there once again letting them know just how rotten this country's been.

 Now let me I don't want anybody to misunderstand.

-And I do not sit here blindly believing that the United States has never ever made a mistake.
+I do not believe that the United States Of America is perfection and I do not sit here blindly believing that the United States has never, ever made a mistake.

 That's not the point.

-The United States of America is the freest land, the most freedom, the land of liberty.
+The United States Of America is the freest land, the most freedom, the land of liberty.

 There's not a nation that has ever come anywhere close.

-We are a nation that realized at our founding what some of these very problems were, and constitutional provisions were written in so that they would be addressed and corrected.
+We are a nation that realized at our founding what some of these very problems were and constitutional provisions were written in so that they would be addressed and corrected.

-It's a standing matter of fact that certain things had to happen in order for there to be a unified country at the time of the revolution.
+It's a standing matter of fact that certain things had to happen in order for there to be a unified country at the time of the revolution and to get a declaration of independence and later a constitution.

-The point is focusing constantly on this to the point of making it look like it is still institutional, this racism and bigotry.
+that's not the point the point is focusing constantly on this to the point of making it look like it is still institutional this racism and bigotry and uh he and his wife grew up on the outside look who in the world doesn't think they're on the outside looking in Everybody grows up thinking that.

-Some because of their weight, some because of their race, some because of their gender, some because their own psychological problems, whatever.
+Some because of their weight, some because of their race, some because of their gender, some because of their own psychological problems, whatever.

-The fact of the well, it's just the exact opposite.
+Well, it's just the exact opposite.

 The deck is now reverse stacked in perpetuity.